solace-10/ansible-role-veilid/README.md

 ansible-playbook -i path/to/your/inventory path/to/your/playbook.yml
 ```

-If you don't want to use an inventory, you can run the playbook explicity against a number of targets (note that if running against a single target, you need the comma after IP):
+If you don't want to use an inventory, you can run the playbook explicity against one or more targets (note that if running against a single target, you need the comma after IP):

 ```
 ansible-playbook -i 68.133.118.91, path/to/your/playbook.yml